Shamidinoff/Shamidinoff/README.md

 ### Hi there 👋
-I am a beginner frontend developer.
+I am a beginner front-end developer.
 I love to learn and develop.

 ### My Tech Stack: